Wondering what to do in Antwerp? Here are five tips to enjoy your time in Antwerp, chosen by blogger Vanessa McCulloch.

 It’s not just a case of getting your groceries in.
 Antwerp market is increasingly social with Cava stands, seafood and snack vendors.
 Or coffee vendors offering food and drink to be consumed at tables on the market.
 Plus there are numerous bars and cafes around the square where the market is held (Theaterplein).
 The construction of a transparent roof above the square means that rain no longer prevents the market from being an enjoyable place to visit any weekend.

 Favourite Family Hangout

 Park Spoor Noord is a go-to place for us during summer.
-There is an extensive green area for kids to run about on, and near Bar Noord there is a sandy play area for kids with slides and climbing equipment.
+There is an extensive green area for kids to run about on.
+Near Bar Noord is a sandy play area for kids with slides and climbing equipment.
 There are also fountains where it is safe for children to play when it gets really warm.
-Their parents have a choice of hanging out and ordering at the bar, or of bringing a picnic, so it is a handy location however you want to organise your afternoon.
+Their parents have a choice of hanging out and ordering at the bar, or of bringing a picnic.
+So it is a handy location however you want to organise your afternoon.